vinymeuh/qShogi/README.md

 ![main](https://github.com/vinymeuh/qShogi/actions/workflows/ci-main.yml/badge.svg)

 qShogi is a program I written to study and play [Shogi](https://en.wikipedia.org/wiki/Shogi) on my Linux box.
-For the moment it has very basic **features**:

-* Play human vs human
-* Play Handicap Shogi

 BTW it is also a mean for me to learn C++ and the [Qt framework](https://www.qt.io/) therefore the quality of the code is certainly of beginner level.

-## Installation
+## Prerequisites

 qShogi depends on Qt 6.2 or greater with Qt SVG module.
-See the [Releases](https://github.com/vinymeuh/qShogi/releases) page to download binary.

 * Arch Linux

 ```
 pacman -S qt6-declarative qt6-svg
 ```

+## Install

+See the [Releases](https://github.com/vinymeuh/qShogi/releases) page to download binary.

 ## Building from source